 Requirements (by Category):

 UHP students must complete the requirements specified in each of these four categories.
+Click the purple arrow to read the details!

 Four (4) for-credit academic courses (12 credits minimum)